EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources | Business

 EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources

-Thales and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer for Atos as part of a deal that would could see it broken up, the sources said.
-French defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.
+Thales and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer for Atos as part of a deal that would see it broken up, the sources said.
+Defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.

-French defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.
-Shares in Atos were up 8.74% at 1431 GMT after Reuters first reported news of the plan, while Thales' stock was down 4%.
+Defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.
+Shares in Atos were up 10.32% at 1515 GMT after Reuters first reported news of the plan, while Thales' stock was down 3%.

 Atos, with a market value of 3.5 billion euros ($3.95 billion), gave former French Prime Minister Edouard Philippe a seat on its board of directors in 2020 and had European Commissioner Thierry Breton as its CEO for more than a decade, making it a politically-sensitive target, the sources said.
 Atos, advised by Rothschild, has rebuffed previous overtures by Thales for BDS and would view any move by private equity funds to launch a public offer and delist Atos from the Paris exchange as hostile and unwanted, one of the sources said.